 When you are ready to end your flight and land your drone, first stop any subject tracking and manually fly the drone to a safe landing spot that is flat, clear of debris, and not overhead of any people or animals.
 Once you’re ready to land, press and hold the LAND button on your phone screen.

-Skydio 2 will descend with full obstacle avoidance until it is 3m (10 ft) above the ground.
-Once Skydio 2 is less than 3m from the ground the LEDs on Skydio 2 will turn yellow and all obstacle avoidance will be disabled for the remainder of the landing.
+Skydio 2 will descend until it is 3m (10 ft) above the surface below it.
+Once Skydio 2 is less than 3m from the surface the LEDs on Skydio 2 will turn yellow and all obstacle avoidance will be disabled for the remainder of the landing.
 Users will be notified of this change on screen if flying with the Skydio 2 app.

 While Skydio 2 is landing you may nudge the drone forwards, backward, left, or right using the Controller or digital thumbsticks in the app.

 WARNING: Do not attempt to hand catch Skydio 2 before the LEDs turn yellow.
 Attempting to hand catch Skydio 2 while obstacle avoidance is active will cause it to attempt to avoid your hand and may result in Skydio 2 impacting yourself or another nearby object.